elierotenberg/coding-styles/es6.md

 ## Arrays

-- Use the literal Array syntax for creation.
+- Arrays MUST be created using the Array syntax literal.

 ```js
 // bad